Phishbate/cyber-training/Modules/Phishing/Phishing Techniques & Tactics.md

+---

+This overview can serve as a starting point for training or educational materials, presentations, or articles on the topic.
+Remember, the key to preventing social engineering lies largely in awareness and education.

+## Understanding Deceptive URL's

 **Objective:**
 By the end of this module, learners should be able to identify deceptive URLs and understand their role in phishing attempts.